QuraLYT/QuraLYT/README.md

 ## ♿ Accessibility

-Accessibility is not an extra feature.
-It was considered from the first line of design, not added later.
-QuraLYT is built with the needs of:

-- **Elderly readers**: larger text options, simplified navigation, Elderly Mode
-- **People with disabilities**: forgiving touch targets, simplified interaction patterns
-- **Neurodivergent readers**: calm, predictable layouts with minimal distraction

-QuraLYT is designed to align with **WCAG 2.2 AA** standards.
+Accessibility has guided QuraLYT from the beginning, not as a feature added later.
+Every screen is designed to be clear, calm, readable, and easy to navigate for as many people as possible.
+I continue to improve accessibility throughout development, with the goal of aligning with **WCAG 2.2 AA**.

+This is also part of why the interface is built on LYTGrid: predictable, single-purpose boxes reduce the mental effort needed just to operate the app, which matters as much for accessibility as it does for calm reading.

 *(Formal compliance badges will only be published once independently audited.
 I do not want to overclaim accessibility before it is verified.)*